spierre91/katacoda-scenarios/time-series-functions/step3.md

-# ploting predictioons and visualizing seasonalit
+# Ploting predictions and visualizing seasonality

+Next we will define a function that visualizes the training, testing and predicition data:

 ```
 def plot_training_testing_predictions(train_data, test_data, predictions):